 In a typical centrifuge, the fluid enters from the bottom and leaves at the top.
 As the fluid moves, particles settle out.
 Particles near the wall are then removed.

 If the diffusivity is negligible, the limiting behavior of a centrifuge is similar to gravity sedimentation with one big exception.
 In a centrifuge, the particle concentration is not the same throughout the fluid phase.
 Instead, it changes with time, since both the volume and acceleration increase radially.
 This phenomenon is called “radial dilution”.

-Since the acceleration increases as the particle moves away from the axis of rotation, so does the force.
+Since the acceleration increases as the particle move away from the axis of rotation, so does the force.
 As a consequence, terminal velocity is never achieved.
 However, the radial “drift velocity” of a particle is relatively constant, so calculations are generally based on this.

 The force balance and radial velocity calculations illustrated for cyclones also apply to centrifuges.
 Four radial distances will need to be defined.

 First, set ra as the point where a particle begins to settle, and rb as the point it has reached after a time interval tr, which in turn is defined as the average time an element of fluid remains in the centrifuge.
 This will be recognized as the residence time, which can also be expressed as (Volume)/(Flow).

 The other two distances are needed to describe the size of the fluid layer in the centrifuge.
 Define the inner radius of the fluid layer as r1 and the outer radius r2 (which is usually the wall).

 Now, return to the radial velocity expression derived above.
 The velocity is the time derivative of the radial distance, so the expression can be integrated over the thickness of the fluid layer and the residence time to obtain: